640 South State StreetDover, Delaware 19901

-You may be instructed not to douche, use tampons, or have intercourse for four weeks after LEEP, or for a period of time recommended by your health care provider.
+You may be instructed not to douche, use tampons, or have sex for 4 weeks after LEEP, or for a period of time recommended by your healthcare provider.

-You may also have other restrictions on your activity, including no strenuous activity or heavy lifting.
+You may also have other limits on your activity, including no strenuous activity or heavy lifting.

-Take a pain reliever for cramping or soreness as directed by your health care provider.
-Aspirin or certain other pain medications may increase the chance of bleeding.
-Be sure to take only recommended medications.
+Take a pain reliever for cramping or soreness as directed by your healthcare provider.
+Aspirin or certain other pain medicines may increase the chance of bleeding.
+Be sure to take only recommended medicines.

-Your health care provider will advise you on when to return for further treatment or care.
+Your healthcare provider will tell you when to return for further treatment or care.
 Generally, women who have had LEEP will need more frequent Pap tests.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.